Tordhethey/Tordhethey/README.md

 https://en.pronouns.page/@Mxf10s0_Mult1fxn

-Part of the LGBTQ+ and furry commuinty
+Part of the LGBTQ+ community, therian/otherkin/fictionkin community, and furry commuinty

-Demi-boy, and genderfluid
+Demi-boy,trans ftm,bunny,fox,cat(bunny part only rp wise) and genderfluid

-Abrosexual
+Gay/pan maybe, and abrosexual

 Demisexual and demiromatic

-Taken by ♡♡♡❤️C/L💍<333♡♡♡
+Taken by ♡♡❤️C/L💍<33♡♡ ♡1/22/26♡

 I have a liking to people who are nice and caring

 Just don't be toxic or joke about stuff you shouldn't.
-Don't be racist, LGBTQ+ phobic, or Furry phobic.
+Don't be racist, LGBTQ+ community phobic,therian/otherkin/fictionkin community phobic or furry commuinty phobic.
 If you are don't interact with me thanks